carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 - "The `ncbi-genome-download` package is a set of scripts to download genomes from the NCBI."
 ---

-## The `ncbi-genome-download` package: Getting Genomic Data from the NCBI
+## Getting Genomic Data from the NCBI

 The NCBI Genome Downloading Scripts provide a shell command that allows users to download genomes from the NCBI.
 This [package](https://github.com/kblin/ncbi-genome-download)